epicstorm137/enpc/README.md

 Epicstorm's NPC Addon

 Features:
-- Customise NPCs with any lua string and customise the header and model with "enpc_edit"
+- Customise NPCs with any lua string, console command or chat command and customise the header and model with "enpc_edit"
 - Save NPCs in data folder with "enpc_save" or clicking the UI button
 - Show all npcs on the map with "enpc_show"
 - Custom UI with the EUI Theme